petergridge/Irrigation-V5/readme_new.md

 Create a PR, contact me using the community link above, or raise and issue on github, [tutorial](https://github.com/petergridge/Irrigation-V5/blob/main/translate.md).

-## This Release V2024.11.01 - 5 years old!
+## This Release V2024.11.01

-This has been a significant redevelopemnt from V2024-11-xx all helper objects are created by the custom control.
+This has been a significant redevelopment from V2024-11-xx all helper objects are now created automatically.

+This has been the plan for some time but a few technical issues and lack of knowledge have held it back, it is also the push to have some translation files in place before moving over.

+The custom card has been updated for this release, the translation entries are no longer needed and the move to entities rather than attributes on the program switch have allow for a richer experience leveraging the icon tranlation capabilites introduced in January.

+It is now easier to get data with the integration of the [Diagnotics](#Diagnostics)

+However this is a **BREAKING CHANGE**:
+- I recommend that you remove your existing configuration, you will get a few configuration errors if you do not but it will work.
+- If you have an older version than 2024.11.xx you can remove the helpers that have been created for Frequency, Start time ...
+These have been automatically created.
+- The name of the entities replacing manually created entities is now dependant on the translation files.
+Please reach out if you can help translate the files.

 ## Content
 - [Installation](#Installation)